UCB-stat-159-s23/project-group25/_sources/README.md

 Since the Random Forest model gave the highest accuracy, we decide to further investigate the random forest model and try to optimize the accuracy of the random forest model.
 We attemped dropping duplicated records, but it didn't improve testing accuracy.
 This is reasonable because the duplicated data appeared in the original dataset was not manually added by mistake.
 Instead, if duplicated data appeared, it means this specific "pattern of data" just appear more frequently than other records in the dataset.
 We can just return to our original dataset and try another way of optimizing the model.

-TODO: explain the "balance" and "Analysis of weights to get intuition" section.

 ## Installation